-Politics and Sociology BSc (Hons) – 2019 entry
+Politics and Sociology BSc (Hons) – 2024 entry

 Why choose this course

-At a time of growing inequality and increasing social and political unrest, it’s important to understand how political institutions can address some of the more deeply rooted problems in society?
+At a time of growing inequality, polarisation, and social and political unrest, how can political institutions address deeply rooted problems in society?

 What you will study